Chinese Valentine Day Story

-The Qixi Festival, people worship the Weaver Girl with five kinds of nuts offering.
-These include longan, hazelnuts, peanuts, melon seeds and red dates.
+At the Qixi Festival, people worship the Weaver Girl with five kinds of nuts offering.
+These include longan, hazelnuts, peanuts, melon seeds, and red dates.
 After the worship, these become Chinese Valentine’s Day food.

 Fried Bean Tea (Roasted Peanuts & Syrup)

-People in Tong’an, Xiamen will make Fried Bean Tea on Qixi Festival, meaning sweet love and sweet life.
+People in Tong’an, Xiamen will make Fried Bean Tea at Qixi Festival, meaning sweet love and sweet life.

 Glutinous Rice Sticks